Sidonet/qdt-components/readme.md

 | tooltipDock      | String        | `'top', 'right', 'bottom', 'left' `|
 | tooltipContent   | String        | `<h5>Tooltip Header</h5> more content here.` |
 | showGo           | Boolean       | false         |

+### Version Log
+- 1.3.8 Add export button(s) the visualization from the Capability API to Csv, Image and Pdf
+- 1.3.7 Abort all selections before beginSelections is called to avoid errors on more than one components on the same page.
+        Bumpup qdt-lui.
+- 1.3.6 QdtFilter - Add sorting by Ascii and LoadOrder
+- 1.3.5 QdtFilter UI changes.
+Placeholder with selectionson the dropdown
+- 1.3.4 Add qSortByLoadOrder in the withListObject.
+        Fix QdtFilter on single selection to close the dropDown and add the selection in the placeholder.
+        Various css ui changes
+- 1.3.3 Fix Gauge labels and range area point stroke
+- 1.3.2 Expose Interactions to the Dom.
+- 1.3.1 Add Theme coloring for picasso charts.
+- 1.3.0 Bump up Picasso.js.
+        Change the tooltip to the new one from Picasso.
+        Break Picasso settings into reusable components and expose them to the Dom.
+- 1.2.1 bumpup qdt-lui to include the tabset.
+- 1.2.0 QdtFilter - add tabset for horizontal menu.
+- 1.1.70 QdtPicasso - add rangeArea chart
+- 1.1.69 QdtPicasso - add prio prop for rendering svg.
+It defaults to canvas
+- 1.1.68 Better unmount handling thnx to @humean (Michael Rutter)
+- 1.1.67 Add Vertical Bar Gauge
+- 1.1.66 Add Vertical Bar Gauge with Range Limits